huzaifa786313/Otago-Polytechnic/Special-Topic/Lab3.md

 Console onto the routers so that you can configure them

-- Open your prefered terminal emulator
+- Open your preferred terminal emulator
 - Select serial for the "Connection type"
 - Open the connection